Our board of directors.

 • Lesa Bird, Secretary

-After graduating from Penn State with a degree in biology, Lesa Bird worked in cardiovascular research before moving to Gettysburg 22 years ago with her family.
+After graduating from Penn State with a degree in biology, Lesa Bird worked in cardiovascular research before moving to Gettysburg in 1999 with her family.
 Once in Gettysburg, she pursued her love of both research and the environment by working with the Watershed Alliance and the Adams County Office on Aging as they tested the water quality of local streams (usually with her children as assistants).
-Over the past 17 years she has worked for Advancing Science at Gettysburg College, which brings hands-on science activities and equipment to K-12 classrooms in south-central Pennsylvania with a special focus on watershed education and the Chesapeake Bay.
-As retirement approaches, Lesa is excited about having time to travel, spend time with her family in NYC and Pittsburgh, tame her garden, get just a few nibbles on the end of her fishing line, and focusing her energy on the many volunteer opportunities she enjoys in Adams County.
+For 17 years Lesa brought hands-on science activities and equipment to K-12 classrooms in south-central Pennsylvania, with a special focus on watershed education and the Chesapeake Bay, with Advancing Science at Gettysburg College.
+As a retiree, Lesa spends her time traveling, working in her chaotic garden, fly fishing, and focusing her energy on the many volunteer opportunities she enjoys in Adams County.

 Watershed: Willoughby Run